jdumm/hnefatafl/README.md

 The game is not quite finished yet.
 It cannot detect if there is a draw game.
 Other than that, it is fully functional.

 # AI training Using Reinforcement Learning
-Keras Deep Neural Nets are used to predict the score (-1 = very bad to +1 = very good) of any given game board state (current arrangment of pieces) for possible future moves and performing the best move.
+Keras Deep Neural Nets are used to predict the score (-1 = very bad to +1 = very good) of any given game board state (current arrangment of pieces) for possible future moves.
 These DNNs are initialized with random values and learn through adversarial self play.
 When a game is finished, the states leading up to the final outcome are scored more highly/lowly for the team who won/lost.
 These DNNs are updated after each game, learning from their mistakes.
 These trained AIs can be saved and reloaded.

 I followed the basic approach outlined in a [Kaggle notebook on self-learning Tic-Tac-Toe](https://www.kaggle.com/dhanushkishore/a-self-learning-tic-tac-toe-program/notebook), though I alter more just than the last state leading up to a win since hnefatafl takes many more turns to complete.